aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

 - zips Gatling reports and upload to S3 bucket

 The Gatling simulation script uses constantUsersPerSec and rampUsersPerSec to inject users for the given scenarios.
 By default, it uses `5 users` for a duration of `300 seconds` OR `5 minutes`.
 These can be updated in the Docker file.

+All these steps are co-ordinated using AWS Step functions.

 # Steps
 After the perf-test stack has been deployed successfully,